super-go-team/nextjs13-tailwind-trcp-prisma/README.md

 ## Acknowledgements

-Prop to @FranciscoMendes10866 as, in any case, I still got to learn tRPC through his [blog TUT](https://dev.to/franciscomendes10866/build-a-full-stack-app-with-nextjs-tailwind-trpc-and-prisma-orm-4ail).
+Props to @FranciscoMendes10866 as, in any case, I got to learn tRPC through his [blog TUT](https://dev.to/franciscomendes10866/build-a-full-stack-app-with-nextjs-tailwind-trpc-and-prisma-orm-4ail).